-Locus Map as one of the most versatile and flexible navigating apps is packed with features and > settings.
-All those need controls, buttons, panels and dialogs and making them all accessible for > the best user experience is a great challenge for us.
-We are doing our best to place, structurize > and visualize all items for the first-hand usage but from time to time there a situation we need to > use our long-press magic. > > Let’s summarize all of them here for you – we’re sure you’ll appreciate these hints for more fluent > Locus use in the field.
+Locus Map as one of the most versatile and flexible navigating apps is packed with features and settings.
+All those need controls, buttons, panels and dialogs and making them all accessible for the best user experience is a great challenge for us.
+We are doing our best to place, structurize and visualize all items for first-hand usage but from time to time there is a situation we need to use our long-press magic.

+Let’s summarize all of them here for you – we’re sure you’ll appreciate these hints for more fluent Locus use in the field.

 By long-pressing it you can turn on the “hold-center” option.
 When you browse the map and shift your GPS location out of the visible map crop, it returns your location at the center automatically after 5 seconds: